swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/conclusion.md

 with your peers.
 A new team member can easily clone the repository and reproduce the experiment locally.
 The experiment is also reproducible on the cloud and ensures it still works in a different environment.
-Once the experiment is reproduced, the results are published and shared with the team.
+Once the experiment is reproduced, the results are published and shared with the team through CML reports on pull requests.
 You can also compare the results with the previous ones and decide if you want to merge the new model or not.

 The following diagram illustrates the bricks you set up at the end of this part: